Skip to main content

 The user can update the following fields:

-4. Test Method (required): Select the appropriate test method.
+3. Test Method (required): Select the appropriate test method; this determines the test’s parameters.

 Once the necessary fields are updated, the user can click the Update button to save the changes and will be redirected to the page with the list of tests.
 If the user wishes to cancel the process, they should click the Cancel button.